BarRaiser

 3. Reduce turnover and increase overall employee satisfaction

 The main motivators of evidence-based attitudes are long-term job performance and satisfaction.
-However, it could be a better result for employees to only stay a few years before leaving the company.
+However, it could be better for employees to stay only a few years before leaving the company.

 Employees who feel safe and happy at work are more productive individually and as a team.
 Moreover, our evidence-based attitude helps you build high-performing teams, increase productivity, and easily navigate changing business environments.